 Cache Mechanisms and the Memory Hierarchy

-If your program is running slow and you have already pushed the time complexity to its theoretical limit at the algorithm level, the bottleneck probably is not the CPU failing to keep up with the math.
-Instead, it is likely sitting idle waiting for data to arrive from memory.
-The gap between modern CPU compute speed and main memory access speed spans several orders of magnitude.
-Without building a few bridges across this chasm, even the most powerful execution units can only wait helplessly.
-These "bridges" are the star of today's discussion: Cache.
+If your program is running slowly, and you have already optimized the algorithm's time complexity to the limit, the bottleneck is likely not the CPU's inability to compute, but rather it waiting idly for data to be transferred from memory.
+There is a gap of several orders of magnitude between the computing speed of a modern CPU and the access speed of main memory.
+Without building a few bridges across this chasm, even the most powerful arithmetic units are helpless.
+These "bridges" are the protagonists of our discussion today: the Cache.

-Languages like Python and Java abstract memory management away entirely, leaving programmers with almost no opportunity to perceive Cache—the virtual machine or interpreter handles that concern for you.
-C is different.
-It exposes the bare metal of memory directly to you.
-How you lay out data, how you traverse it, and how you align it are entirely your decisions.
-Building on C, C++ provides a few standardized tools (like alignas and hardware_destructive_interference_size) that let us work with Cache in a portable way.
-In this article, we will tear Cache apart from top to bottom: starting from the memory hierarchy, moving to cache lines, mapping policies, and coherence protocols, and finally landing on how to write code that makes Cache "comfortable," along with the C++ tools that help us do it.
+Languages like Python and Java completely abstract away memory management, leaving programmers with little opportunity to perceive the existence of the Cache—the virtual machine and interpreter handle that worry for you.
+C is different; it exposes the bare metal of memory directly to you.
+How you layout data, how you traverse it, and how you align it are all up to you.
+Building on C, C++ provides a few additional standardized tools (such as alignas and hardware_destructive_interference_size), allowing us to work with the Cache in a portable way.
+In this article, we will dissect the Cache from the inside out: starting from the memory hierarchy, to cache lines, mapping policies, and coherence protocols, and finally landing on how to write code that makes the Cache "comfortable," and what tools in C++ can help us achieve this.

 Learning Objectives